paulczar/kubernetes-cookbook/gcp/gce-ingress/README.md

 Fortunately there is a [helm chart](https://github.com/helm/charts/tree/master/stable/gce-ingress) that will do most of the heavy lifting for you.

 Before running helm though you'll need to collect some information about both your GCP account and your PKS cluster for helm to use.
-See [values.yaml](values.yaml) for an example.

 ## Pre-Requisites